jlperona-teaching/ecs154a-winter20/lab1/lab1.rst

 The autograder expects specific file names for each part, as well as main circuit names.
 In addition, the autograder expects specific pin names and that the pins are in certain places.
 We will provide you with base circuits for each problem (see the *base/* subfolder) that are set up correctly.

 **Do not modify the file name, circuit name, pin names, or move the pins inside Logisim!**
-If you do, either your circuit will fail to run or it will error out.
+If you do, your circuit will fail to run, error out, or give the wrong results.
 Either way, you'll get a 0.

 Constraints